umarhassan-mitodl/21m.250-spring-2014/content/pages/syllabus.md

 ### Recordings

 Recommended recordings for the assigned listening are cited on the Listening and Scores page.
-Performances can be heard through the [Naxos Music Library](http://www.naxosmusiclibrary.com/) and other online subscription services; check with your local public or university library for access to online music resources.
-Some recordings are openly available on the International Music Score Library Project ([IMSLP](http://imslp.org)) website.
-[Youtube](http://youtube.com) is another option for listening to performances, but the recording quality can vary.
+Performances can be heard through the {{% resource_link "2cd6765c-3b22-4e82-af0b-2865a85d2d78" "Naxos Music Library" %}} and other online subscription services; check with your local public or university library for access to online music resources.
+Some recordings are openly available on the International Music Score Library Project ({{% resource_link "59ba7a14-defe-4f1d-af68-38e00a8bfd77" "IMSLP" %}}) website. {{% resource_link "d21fd00f-5f75-4bab-b2cb-b9a1034cf86e" "Youtube" %}} is another option for listening to performances, but the recording quality can vary.

 _Scores_

 The required textbook contains numerous score excerpts.
-Many open source full scores are available on the [IMSLP](http://imslp.org) website, or you can check your local library.
+Many open source full scores are available on the {{% resource_link "59ba7a14-defe-4f1d-af68-38e00a8bfd77" "IMSLP" %}} website, or you can check your local library.

 Class Participation
 -------------------